Updated April 28, 2020

 From person to person:

 The coronavirus mainly spreads from person-to-person contact, according to the CDC.
-The virus is transmitted through tiny respiratory droplets (mucus or saliva) produced when an infected person coughs or sneezes.
+The virus is transmitted through tiny respiratory droplets (mucus or saliva) produced when an infected person coughs, sneezes, laughs, or talks.
 Close contact with an infected person increases the risk of transmission, so it is recommended to keep a distance of at least 6 feet.10

 By touching contaminated surfaces: